-In 2021, as part of an initiative to achieve these objectives, the West Point Natural Resources Branch (WP NRB), in collaboration with the New York State Department of Environmental Conservation (NYS DEC), began a Deer Management Assistance Program (DMAP), offering antlerless deer tags to eligible West Point hunters for select hunting areas L, I, N, & Q of the reservation.
-This program continues in 2023.
-Effective October 1st, 2023, hunters opting to participate may receive up to two DMAP tags, one at a time.
-If a hunter fills a first tag, he or she may return for the second.
-These deer will not count against 2022 West Point individual deer harvest quota of three deer per person.
+In 2021 in order to reduce deer browse and foster greater forest regeneration the West Point Natural Resources Section (WP NRS), in collaboration with the New York State Department of Environmental Conservation (NYS DEC), began a Deer Management Assistance Program (DMAP), offering antlerless deer tags to eligible West Point hunters for select hunting areas L, I, N, & Q of the reservation.
+The initial restriction of the West Point DMAP to these areas was designed to limit deer browse and foster regeneration in areas affected by a 2021 timber harvest.

+With the conclusion of the 2023 hunting season coinciding with the end of the initial three-year period of West Point's DMAP, the WP NRS has opted to re-enroll West Point in the DMAP process.
+As a result, effective October 1st, 2024, hunters opting to participate may receive up to two DMAP tags to fill, one at a time.
+If a hunter fills one tag, he or she may return for the second.
+Deer harvested with DMAP tags - which must be antlerless deer - will not count against 2024 West Point individual deer harvest quota of three deer per person.

-By implementing a DMAP in these four specific hunting areas, the areas in which WP NRB conducted a timber sale in 2021, WP NRB aims to improve the health and resilience of the regenerating forest by locally reducing the deer herd in those specific areas.
+As stated, from 2021 through 2023, West Point's DMAP applied to four specific hunting areas where WP NRS conducted a timber sale in 2021.
+In 2024, the WP NRS is expanding the DMAP to all hunting areas across the installation.
+The aim of the DMAP is to improve the health and resilience of the regenerating forest by reducing the deer herd.
 A secondary potential benefit of the DMAP program is to the deer herd itself in the form of improved average individual deer body size and antler quality.
 Twenty-five (25) permits are available on a first-come, first-served basis.
 Please consider participation in this initiative.